econoalchemist/COLDCARD-Paranoid/README.md

   <img width="950" height="496" src="Assets/Sparrow38.png">
 </p>

-Once you have the certificate import complete, navigate to the [Sparrow Wallet download page](https://sparrowwallet.com/download/) where you will want to download the appropriate Sparrow Wallet filefor your operating system as well as the `Manifest` & `Manifest Signature` files.
+Once you have the certificate import complete, navigate to the [Sparrow Wallet download page](https://sparrowwallet.com/download/) where you will want to download the appropriate Sparrow Wallet file for your operating system as well as the `Manifest` & `Manifest Signature` files.

 <p align="center">
   <img width="950" height="481" src="Assets/Sparrow39.png">